cryptoEstudiante/xbt-websocket-with-server/README.md

 ## Source Code Files

-The *js-client-socket.js* file contains the JavaScript client.
+The *js-client-socket.js* file contains the source code of the JavaScript client.
-The CSS folder contains the Cascading Style Sheets, level 3 (CSS3) file.
+The Cascading Style Sheets, level 3 (CSS3) file is located in the css folder.

 ### Required Scripts
 The JavaScript client requires the following scripts to run: